Calcitriol: Biosynthesis and its regulation

-Calcitriol is produced in the cells of the proximal tubule of the nephron in the kidneys by the action of 25-hydroxyvitamin D_{3} 1-alpha-hydroxylase, a mitochondrial oxygenase and an enzyme which catalyzes the hydroxylation of 25-hydroxycholecalciferol (calcifediol) in the 1-alpha position.
+Calcitriol is produced in the cells of the proximal tubule of the nephron in the kidneys by the action of 25-Hydroxyvitamin D 1-alpha-hydroxylase, a mitochondrial oxygenase and an enzyme which catalyzes the hydroxylation of calcifediol (25-hydroxycholecalciferol, 25-OH D_{3}) in the 1-alpha position.

 The activity of this enzyme is stimulated by PTH.
 This is an important control point in Ca^{2+} homeostasis.
 Additional effects on the production of calcitriol include an increase by prolactin, a hormone which stimulates lactogenesis (the formation of milk in mammary glands), a process which requires large amounts of calcium.
 Activity is also decreased by high levels of serum phosphate and by an increase in the production of the hormone FGF23 by osteocyte cells in bone.

 Calcitriol is also produced outside the kidney in small amounts by many other tissues including placenta and activated macrophages.

+Analogous to the conversion of D_{3} to 25-OH D_{3} and then to calcitriol, ergocalciferol (vitamin D_{2}) is converted to 25-OH D_{2} (ercalcidiol) and then to 1,25-(OH)_{2}D_{2} (ercalcitriol or ergocalcitriol), a product with similar effects.

 When the drug alfacalcidol is used, 25-hydroxylation in the liver produces calcitriol as the active metabolite.
 This will produce greater effects than other vitamin D precursors in patients with kidney disease who have loss of the renal 1-alpha-hydroxylase.

 Metabolism

-half-life of calcitriol in the body has been reported between 3.5 hours and 12–21 hours, which is much shorter than that of its precursor calcifediol, whose half-life ranges have been estimated to range from about 15 days and 21 days to up to 149 days and 199 days.
+The half-life of calcitriol in the body has been reported as being between 3.5 hours and 12–21 hours, which is much shorter than that of its precursor calcifediol, whose half-life ranges have been estimated to range from about 15 days and 21 days to up to 149 days and 199 days.
 Calcitriol is inactivated by further hydroxylation to form 1,24,25-trihydroxyvitamin D, calcitroic acid.
 This occurs through the action of the CYP24A1 24-hydroxylase.
 Calcitroic acid is more soluble in water and is excreted in bile and urine.

 History

-It was first identified in 1971 by Michael F. Holick working in the laboratory of Hector DeLuca, and also by Tony Norman and colleagues.
+Calcitriol was first identified in 1971 by Michael F. Holick working in the laboratory of Hector DeLuca, and also by Tony Norman and colleagues.

-It was approved for medical use in the United States in 1978.
+Calcitriol was approved for medical use in the United States in 1978.